-For several decades China offered cheap labor and large markets for western products.
+For several decades China offered cheap labour and large markets for western products.
 Referring to the “China effect”, many Nordic businessmen used to say that, if you want to grow, you must be in the Chinese market.

 However, a paradigm shift has started.
-It will change our relations to China and our perceptions of the role of China in the world.
+It will change our relations with China and our perceptions of the role of China in the world.
 A very loud ”weak signal” took place on September 29 this year, when China launched into space the first module of its own all-Chinese manned space-station.
-China was invited to participate in constructing the International Space Station, but declined.
+China was invited to participate in constructing the International Space Station but declined.
 The technological know-how behind this event should give credibility to the new Chinese strategy:

 In the next decade, Chinese companies will move from low-tech to middle- and high-tech products and market them in direct competition with the west.
 China’s primary export markets will be the developing and the emerging economies.
 Exports to these markets will initially focus on heavy machinery and construction equipment but later include electronics and other high-tech and luxury products.
 China will develop its own internal consumer and manufacturing market as a way to reduce the past export-led growth.
 Simply put, during the next decades, China will transform itself from a customer and subcontractor into a formidable business competitor in all major markets.

 China’s first business adventures in the Nordic Countries have not gone very well (Kalmar, Kouvola, Baltic Pearl).
 South Korean projects have done better (STX Finland).
-As a result, Asians have learned the lesson that the Nordic Countries are a demanding market with limited potential in terms of volume.
-Additionally, in this market there has been constant criticism of Chinese work practises, product quality, social and business ethics.
+As a result, Asians have learned the lesson that the Nordic Countries is a demanding market with limited potential in terms of volume.
+Additionally, in this market, there has been a constant criticism of Chinese work practises, product quality, social and business ethics.
 Seen from afar, the Nordic region initially looked attractive, but a closer look gave a less inspiring impression.
 Chinese business people are learning fast about the competitiveness of other markets and projects too – in Africa, Australia and America.

 Exposure to Europe and North America has also offered other lessons.
 One is the importance of cultural values and identity.
 For China, its own history is a treasure store, going back thousands of years.
 Looking back at its own history has generated a debate in China regarding what is the true cultural identity of China.

 What are true Chinese values?
 Is democracy, freedom of speech, equality, etc. really “Universal Values”, shared by all mankind?
 Or, are they only foreign and Western values, forced upon China when China was weak?
 Maybe the teachings of Confucius and other ancients represent a deeper and truer Chinese identity.
-Cultural identities and their complex relations to other global cultures is one of many deep divides in the Chinese Society that will influence the role China will have as a global superpower.
+Cultural identities and their complex relations to other global cultures are one of many deep divides in the Chinese Society that will influence the role China will have as a global superpower.

 In almost every sector China can offer outstanding achievements, resources and partnership and be justly proud of it.
-However, excessive pride has in history been a blue-print for ultimate conflict – internal or external.
+However, excessive pride has in history been a blueprint for ultimate conflict – internal or external.
 Has this changed in our interconnected world?
 The Chinese Republic was established in 1911, but modernization and the fast change initiated by Deng Xiaoping 1979 are still going on and there are still many lessons for China to take.